Razer Phone Review

-But go into the settings and you’ll see that Razer has added a load of customisation options designed to help you take advantage of the improved display.
+Go into the settings and you’ll see that Razer has added a load of customisation options designed to help you take advantage of the improved display.

 Some of these feel a little superfluous – the ability to change the phone’s default resolution to 720p or 1080p, and pick between a set 30GHz, 60Hz (default) or 90Hz refresh rate when out of apps, for example.
 Others, such as the Game Booster feature is pretty cool, though.